Recruitment Marketing Public

 To restrict the content of a campaign to a security group:

-All published content is now restricted to that security group.
-Any users outside the security group's network rules will be presented with an HTTP 403 error page, indicating that they are forbidden from viewing or interacting with the content
+All published content is now restricted to the selected security group.
+Any users outside the security group's network rules will be presented with an HTTP 403 error page, indicating that they are forbidden from viewing or interacting with the content.

 Using security groups with search engines